MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-1-example-loan-data.md

 This getting started tutorial builds on what you learned in [the first tutorial introduction to ScaleR](scaler-getting-started.md) by showing you how to import .csv files to create an .xdf file, and use statistical ScaleR functions to summarize the data.
 As before, you'll work with sample data to complete the steps.

-## Download the mortgage default data set
+## Get the mortgage default data set

+Data import and exploration are covered further on, but to complete those steps you will need a collection of .csv files providing the sample data.

 The sample data used in this tutorial consists of simulated data on mortgage defaults.
-A small version of the dataset is pre-installed with the **RevoScaleR** package that ships with R Client and R Server.
+A small version of the data set is pre-installed with the **RevoScaleR** package that ships with R Client and R Server.
 It provides 100,000 observations.
-Alternatively, you can download a larger version of the dataset providing 10 million observations.
-The tutorial assumes the smaller built-in data set but this example works with both.
+Alternatively, you can download a larger version of the data set providing 10 million observations.

-**Using the pre-installed .csv files**
+**Use the pre-installed .csv files**

 Small versions of the data sets can be found in the sample data directory: